Former Colorado Gov. Richard Lamm dies at 85

 Lamm was born on Aug.
 3, 1935, in Madison, Wisconsin.
 He received a bachelor’s degree from the University of Wisconsin and a law degree from University of California, Berkeley.
 He also served in the U.S. Army.
 In 1962 he became an attorney for the Colorado Anti-Discrimination Commission, and from 1965-1974 had his own law practice.

+He and his wife, Dottie, married in 1963.
+Dottie Lamm is a women’s rights activist and a former Denver Post columnist.

-Lamm served as a state representative from 1966 to 1974 before becoming governor.
+Dick Lamm served as a state representative from 1966 to 1974 before becoming governor.
 He was elected to three terms, before Colorado restricted governors to two terms in office.

-He also was an unsuccessful candidate for a 1992 Democratic U.S. Senate nomination to replace Sen. Tim Wirth.
-In 1996 he sought the presidential nomination for the Reform Party, losing to Ross Perot of Texas.
+He ran unsuccessfully for a U.S. Senate nomination to replace Sen. Tim Wirth.
+In 1996, he sought the presidential nomination for the Reform Party, losing to Ross Perot of Texas.

+Lamm swept into Colorado politics as a John F. Kennedy idealist but years later came to be nicknamed “Governor Gloom,” a realist focused on the nation’s future.

+As a legislator, he pushed through one of the first pre-Roe vs. Wade abortion laws.
+It became a national model.

+Lamm initially had the benefit of a Democratic House to help him pass legislation focusing on land use, equal rights, mining severance taxes and growth management.
+But a Republican wave overtook the Legislature two years into his administration.
+From then on Lamm battled two hostile chambers.

+The Legislature reined in the power of the executive branch after deciding Lamm had gone too far with growth management policies.

-He also served as executive director of the University of Denver’s Center for Public Policy and Contemporary Issues and was the author of several books.
-Lamm was an outdoor enthusiast and enjoyed hiking, mountain climbing and skiing.
+After leaving politics, Lamm served as executive director of the University of Denver’s Center for Public Policy and Contemporary Issues and co-authored several books.
+He was an outdoor enthusiast and enjoyed hiking, mountain climbing and skiing.

 He and his wife had two children, Scott Hunter Lamm and Heather Susan Lamm.